CARD CARRYING

 The coroner placed the time of death at somewhere between 6 and 10 am Monday morning.
 Given the heated interior of the car, that was her best estimate.

-“The police assume she went to Goose Cove to take that morning walk she mentioned,” said Sam.
+“The police assume McCabe went to Goose Cove to take that morning walk she mentioned,” said Sam.
 “Someone doing Tai Chi reported seeing her heading for the bike path—or at least someone dressed like her.
 The mosquito veil was down.”

 “That’s suspicious on the face of it.”

 “No, but her reasons are irrelevant.
 Pennington’s whereabouts aren’t.
 According to the police log, he was standing on the island where 127 heads up to the Reservoir when he was told to move at 8:17.
 Even if he happened to be in the Goose Cove parking lot earlier, when McCabe arrived just after 7:30—and why would he be?
-It’s not on his way to Grant Circle—could he have waylaid her next to the bike path, grabbed her wallet, taken the credit card, and then dragged her body to the car, thrown it in the back, and make it to the rotary in just half an hour?
+It’s not on his way to Grant Circle—could he have waylaid her next to the bike path, grabbed her wallet, taken the credit card, and then dragged her body to the car, thrown it in the back, and make it back to the rotary in just half an hour?
 And all without being seen?
-Especially with other people around.
 That rules out his murdering McCabe before he starts his day at the Circle.”

-“He says he wasn’t planning to leave the rotary until 11 o’clock.
+“Pennington says he wasn’t planning to leave the rotary until 11 o’clock.
 Wanted to stick around for the morning beach traffic.”

 “Too bad the cop told him to move on.
 He’d be in the clear.”